MultiResFormer: Transformer with Adaptive Multi-Resolution Modeling for General Time Series Forecasting: Introduction

-In this paper, we seek to utilize Transformer blocks for channel-independent adaptive multi-resolution modeling.
+We propose that neural networks for time series should first identify relevant time-scales in data, and use this information to guide downstream prediction of trajectories.
+To this end, we develop new Transformer blocks that use adaptive multi-resolution modeling and use them as the building blocks within an encoder network.
+Rather than using a hierarchy of fixed fine-to-coarse resolutions, our method first identifies underlying periodicities in the data to create a semantically useful multi-resolution view; see \Cref{fig:resolution}.

+By composing multiple novel Transformer blocks that enable \emph{adaptive} multi-resolution modeling, we obtain the MultiResFormer.
 Each block contains multiple branches that operate at different resolutions.
 The inputs to the branches are formed by non-overlapping patching where the patch lengths are set in accordance to the detected salient periodicities.
 We repurpose the two core Transformer sublayers, namely Multi-headed attention (MHA) and position-wise feed-forward network (FFN), for modeling interperiod and intraperiod variations.
-Specifically, we leverage MHA for interperiod variation modeling for its capability to model global patch-wise dependency in $\mathcal{O}(1)$ computations, and FFN for intraperiod variation modeling as MLPs are capable of modeling more complicated dependencies within the whole series \cite{Zeng2023Are,Chen2023TSMixer}.
+Specifically, we leverage MHA for interperiod variation modeling for its capability to model global patch-wise dependency in $\mathcal{O}(1)$ computations, and FFN for intraperiod variation modeling as MLPs are capable of modeling even more complicated dependencies within the whole series \cite{Zeng2023Are,Chen2023TSMixer}.

+Adaptivity does not come for free and our work proposes several key design decisions to realize a practical neural network architecture.

-One critical problem is how to enable parameter-sharing across different resolution branches, as it allows the model to scale to larger numbers of resolutions without severe overfitting.
-Simply padding the patches to the same length would harm the dependency modeling process as MHA and FFN lack a mechanism to mask out redundant feature dimensions.
-Instead, we propose an interpolation scheme which up- or down-samples the patches to the same length.
-We additionally add a resolution embedding to each branch input which is inversely proportional to the patch length so as to enhance scale-awareness by smoothly relating different resolutions formed by various patch lengths.
+First, a critical problem is how to enable parameter-sharing across different resolution branches; doing so enables the model to scale to an arbitrary number of resolutions with a fixed number of parameters, as well as to share learned characteristics across different scales.
+This could help prevent overfitting and make learning easier.
+While not knowing the patch lengths (periodicities) in advance forbids the usage of linear projection layers to embed the patches, simply padding the patches to a same length would harm the dependency modeling process as MHA and FFN cannot mask out redundant feature dimensions.
+We instead develop an interpolation scheme which up- or down-samples the patches to the same length.
+We further add a resolution embedding to each branch input to enable scale-awareness.